ItaloTaveira/PadreGino/README.md

 # PadreGino's Delivery

-PadreGino's Delivery is a sample project for an online pizza ordering system, developed as part of the course **"The Complete Intro to React v9"** by Brian Holt for Frontend Masters.
+PadreGino's Delivery is a sample project for an online pizza ordering system.

 ### Project Demonstration